ahmedelbougha/birdie-test/README.md

 - [Jest](https://jestjs.io/)
 - [ESLint](https://eslint.org/)
 ## Usage
+**Note: There's docker-compose.yml if the reviewer would like to test the application locally.**
 1. Start the API.
 (Run the following commands within the `backend` folder)

-   a. copy env.example to .env and change the values of database variables inside
+   a.
+Copy `env.example` to `.env` and change the values of database environment variables inside that file.

    b.
 Install the dependencies
    ```bash
    yarn install